 It is HOPE!

-It was hope that the missionaries shared on that visit to this Mother of eight, hope that life could get better, that people still care and that God had not forgotten her and her family.
+Mother of eight, hope that life could get better, that people still care and

 Now with this HOPE she stands a far greater chance of being open to hear the message of Peace that these two young missionaries had to offer.